microsoft/tyger/docs/introduction/installation/cloud-installation.md

-# Installation
+# Azure cloud installation

-To use Tyger, you need an Azure subscription and the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) installed.
+To use Tyger with Azure, you need an Azure subscription and the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) installed.

 The steps for installing Tyger are: